Novoboi/porit/README.md

 # PorIT
-- Open Source Web API For
+- Open Source Web API For Explicit Content.

 # Starting in Dev Mode
 - Everything has been made easy, A start.sh file has been provided.